neuro-inc/platform-docs/first-steps/getting-started.md

 ## Developing on GPU with Jupyter Notebooks

 Development in Jupyter Notebooks is a good example of how the Apolo Platform can be used.
 While you can run a Jupyter Notebooks session in one command through CLI or in one click in the Console, we recommend project-based development.
-To simplify the process, we provide a project template which is based on the [**cookiecutter** package](https://github.com/cookiecutter/cookiecutter) and is a part of the Apolo Toolbox.
+To simplify the process, we provide a project template which is based on the [**cookiecutter** package](https://github.com/cookiecutter/cookiecutter).
 This template provides the basic necessary folder structure and integrations with several recommended tools.

 ### Initializing a Apolo cookiecutter flow